 The individual’s supervisor should reflect on the same questions and schedule a time free from interruptions in a comfortable setting to discuss the results and how they might be used to support future improvement efforts.

-A practice that many individuals have found to be useful is for the individual being rated to print a copy of the survey being used to then complete a self-rating.
-When the survey results are available, the individual being rated can compare his or her self-rating to the average of the raters.
-When the average of the raters for an item is more than .5 (on a five-point scale) to .75 (on a seven point scale) different from the self-rating, a difference in perception between raters and the administrator may exist.
+When the average of the raters for an item is more than .5 (on a five-point scale) to .75 (on a seven-point scale) different from the self-rating, a difference in perception between raters and the administrator may exist.
 Perceptions are important, even if they are inaccurate, and it can be beneficial to ask why individuals might view you differently than you view yourself.
 In addition, some campuses will ask the administrator’s supervisor to also participate in this process to discover where additional differences in perceptions might exist.

 A thoughtfully designed reflection process is essential to truly foster benefits from the survey process.
 The above recommendations along with the IDEA Feedback System for Administrators Implementation Guide are intended to support the effective implementation of the administrator feedback surveys.